danhaus93-ops/solostrike-umbrel/README.md

 -----

-## Why SoloStrike
+## Why LoneStrike

 In **pooled mining**, thousands of miners split every block and the operator skims a percentage.
 In **solo mining**, you don’t share.
 Every block your miners find pays the entire reward — subsidy plus every satoshi of fees — directly to your address.

-SoloStrike gives you solo mining on your own Umbrel, with:
+LoneStrike gives you solo mining on your own Umbrel, with:

 - **0% pool fees** — forever, no catch. ckpool-solo constructs the coinbase transaction to pay 100% to your address.
 - **Your node, your rules** — connects directly to your Umbrel’s Bitcoin Core via injected RPC credentials.
 No external dependencies on the mining core path.
 - **Private Mode** — one toggle and the entire app goes airgapped.
 No mempool.space calls, no price APIs, no outbound traffic.
 Your mining activity is yours alone.
-- **Solostrike Pulse** — opt-in anonymous network of fellow solo miners over nostr (Tor optional).
+- **Lonestrike Pulse** — opt-in anonymous network of fellow solo miners over nostr (Tor optional).
 See aggregate hashrate, peer count, and your global rank without revealing your identity.
 - **Fleet-grade observability** — real-time hashrate waveform, share-velocity histogram, per-worker stats, historical leaderboards, block probability odds, Prometheus metrics, webhook notifications, 90-day snapshots.
 - **Home-screen widget** — a native umbrelOS widget showing pool hashrate, workers online, blocks found, and your best difficulty.
 - **Progressive Web App** — “Add to Home Screen” on iOS/Android gives you a real standalone app experience.